-Change Settings to Help Performance
+Change Settings to Free Up Memory

 - Adjusting some or all settings to a lower quality can help the game run a bit more smoothly